Transfiguration (Raphael): Reproductions

 The fame of the painting is also based on its reproduction.
 While the original could only be admired in one place – in Rome, and for a short period of time in Paris after it had been taken away by Napoleon – the large number of reproductions ensured that the composition of the painting was omnipresent in nearly every important art collection in Europe.
 It could thus be studied and admired by many collectors, connoisseurs, artists and art historians.

 Including the mosaic in St Peter's in the Vatican, at least 68 copies were made between 1523 and 1913.
 Good copies after the painting were highly sought after during the Early Modern period and young artists could earn money for an Italian journey by selling copies of The Transfiguration.
 One of the best painted copies ever was made by Gregor Urquhart in 1827.

 At least 52 engravings and etchings were produced after the painting until the end of the 19th century, including illustrations for books like biographies and even for Christian songbooks.
 The Istituto nazionale per la grafica in Rome possesses twelve of these reproductions.
 At least 32 etchings and engravings can be traced that depict details of the painting, sometimes to use them as a part of a new composition.
 Among these depictions of details is one set of prints of heads, hands and feet engraved by G. Folo after Vincenzo Camuccini (1806), and another set of heads produced in stipple engraving by J. Godby after drawings by I. Goubaud (1818 and 1830).
 The first engraved reproduction of The Transfiguration is also called to be the first reproductive print of a painting ever.
 It was made by an anonymous engraver in 1538 and is sometimes identified with the manner of Agostino Veneziano.

+In 1981, Harvard University’s Fogg Museum opened an exhibition of high-quality photographic reproductions of the painting and its details.
+Large-format camera equipment (utilizing 20-by-24-inch negatives) and processing developed by the Polaroid Corporation made possible "photographic reproductions of unprecedented resolution and color fidelity."
+The show went on to tour university art galleries at Cornell, Columbia, Yale, Temple, and the University of California, Berkeley, among others.